-- 1.1 Low secure services provide care for those who pose a significant risk to others and require physical security that impedes escape from hospital.
-Some will have been in contact with the CJS and will have either been charged with or convicted of a criminal offence. - 1.2 All patients admitted to low secure inpatient services will be detained under the MHA 1983 and the decision to admit will have been based on a comprehensive risk assessment and detailed consideration of how the risks identified can be safely managed whilst in hospital. - 1.3 The core objectives for secure services are to assess and treat mental disorder, reduce the risk of harm that the patient exhibits to others and to support recovery and rehabilitation. - 1.4 The expected service outcomes support the national ambition set out in The Five Year Forward View and Building The Right Support to reduce lengths of stay, variation in service availability and access and improve the experience of patient, their families and carers using mental health services.
+- 1.1 Medium secure inpatients services provide care for those who pose a serious risk to others and require physical security that prevents escape from hospital.
+Some will have been in contact with the CJS and will have either been charged with or convicted of a criminal offence. - 1.2 All patients admitted to medium secure inpatient services must be detained under the MHA 1983 and the decision to admit must have been based on a comprehensive risk assessment and detailed consideration of how the risks identified can be safely managed whilst in hospital. - 1.3 The core objectives for secure services are to assess and treat mental disorder, reduce the risk of harm that the patient exhibits to others and to support recovery and rehabilitation. - 1.4 The expected service outcomes support the national ambition set out in The Five Year Forward View and Building the Right Support to reduce lengths of stay, variation in service availability and access and improve the experience of patients, their families and carers using mental health services.